Skin Lifting from Waxing | The Complete Guide

 - Apply ice or an ice pack covered in a flannel cloth or paper towel to reduce swelling and soothe the pain.

-- Apply 100% pure aloe vera gel by dabbing at the area several times a day.
+- Apply 100% pure aloe vera gel by dabbing in the area several times a day.

 - Apply Neosporin or an antibiotic ointment.